Cops: 11 suspects arrested for human trafficking

 The suspects from Long Island weren't immediately identified but allegedly were involved in sending women from Suffolk for prostitution activity in the Bronx, Manhattan, Queens and New Jersey, a law enforcement source familiar with the operation said.

-Federal agents and investigators from the NYPD and Suffolk County Police rounded up 11 suspects Wednesday morning in a wide-ranging human trafficking investigation, officials said.
+Federal agents and investigators from the NYPD and Suffolk County Police rounded up nine suspects Wednesday morning in a wide-ranging investigation of a human trafficking ring based on Long Island, officials said.

+Eleven suspects, including two already in custody, were named in a Manhattan federal court indictment unsealed Wednesday afternoon with sex-trafficking charges that involved at least 10 female victims coerced to participate by threats, punching, choking and withholding of drugs.

+A law enforcement source familiar with the operations said all the defendants – including men and women – were from Suffolk County, and three were reputed Crips and Bloods gang members.

 Comments